SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 - To search for and recover items, you need the following information:

-  - **Source mailbox** The mailbox being searched.
+  - **Source mailbox**: The mailbox being searched.

-  - **Target mailbox** The discovery mailbox in which messages will be recovered.
+  - **Target mailbox**: The discovery mailbox in which messages will be recovered.
 Exchange 2016 Setup creates a default discovery mailbox.
 In Exchange Online, a discovery mailbox is also created by default.
 If required, you can create additional discovery mailboxes.
 For details, see [Create a Discovery Mailbox](http://technet.microsoft.com/library/bc20285d-35e2-4e49-9bd3-38abf96114ba.aspx).

     > [!NOTE]
     > When using the **Search-Mailbox** cmdlet, you can also specify a target mailbox that isn't a discovery mailbox.
 However, you can't specify the same mailbox as the source and target mailbox.

-  - **Search criteria** Criteria include sender or recipient, or keywords (words or phrases) in the message.
+  - **Search criteria**: Criteria include sender or recipient, or keywords (words or phrases) in the message.

 ## Step 1: Search for and recover missing items

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Messaging policy and compliance permissions in Exchange 2016](../../permissions/feature-permissions/policy-and-compliance-permissions.md) topic.

 > [!NOTE]
 > You can use In-Place eDiscovery in the Exchange admin center (EAC) to search for missing items.
 However, when using the EAC, you can't restrict the search to the Recoverable Items folder.
 All messages matching your search parameters will be returned even if they're not deleted.
-After they're recovered to the specified discovery mailbox, you may need to review the search results and remove unnecessary messages before recovering the remaining messages to the user's mailbox or exporting them to a .pst file. > For details about how to use the EAC to perform an In-Place eDiscovery search, see [Create an In-Place eDiscovery search in Exchange 2016](../../policy-and-compliance/ediscovery/create-searches.md).
+After they're recovered to the specified discovery mailbox, you may need to review the search results and remove unnecessary messages before recovering the remaining messages to the user's mailbox or exporting them to a .pst file.
+For details about how to use the EAC to perform an In-Place eDiscovery search, see [Create an In-Place eDiscovery search in Exchange 2016](../../policy-and-compliance/ediscovery/create-searches.md).

 The first step in the recovery process is to search for messages in the source mailbox.
 Use one of the following methods to search a user mailbox and copy messages to a discovery mailbox.